- Reference Number: HEY-731/2016

 If you or your carer needs information about your health and well-being and about your care and treatment in a different format, such as large print, braille or audio, due to disability, impairment or sensory loss, please advise a member of staff and this can be arranged.

-This leaflet was produced by the Neurosurgery Department, Hull and East Yorkshire Hospitals NHS Trust, and will be reviewed in December 2019.
+This leaflet was produced by the Neurosurgery Department, Hull University Teaching Hospitals NHS Trust, and will be reviewed in December 2019.